Hun Sen

-Early life
+Early life and education

-Hun Sen was born on August 5, 1952, in Peam Kaoh Sna, Kampong Cham as Hun Bunal (also called Hun Nal), the third of six children.
+Hun Sen was born on 5 August 1952, in Peam Kaoh Sna, Kampong Cham as Hun Bunal (also called Hun Nal), the third of six children.
 His father, Hun Neang, had been a resident monk in a local Wat in Kampong Cham province before defrocking himself to join the French resistance and marry Hun Sen's mother, Dee Yon, in the 1940s.
-Hun Neang's paternal grandparents were wealthy landowners of Teochew Chinese heritage.
+Hun Neang's paternal grandparents were wealthy landowners of Chinese heritage.
+His Chinese ancestry is at Zhuanshui Village, Tanjiang Town, Fengshun County.

 Hun Neang inherited some of his family assets, including several hectares of land, and led a relatively comfortable life until a kidnapping incident forced their family to sell off much of their assets.
 Hun Nal left his family at the age of 13 to attend a monastic school in Phnom Penh.
 At the time, he changed his name to Ritthi Sen or simply Sen; his prior given name, Nal, was often a nickname for overweight children.

+He graduated with a master's degree in state administrative management from the National Academy of Public Administration of Vietnam.